internetarchive/dweb-gateway/README.md

 ### Prior to hackathon

-* Mitra setup script to pull repo into server and start it
 * Mitra ask Brian about non-canonical formats likely to see and canonical form
 * Mitra to edit [Academic Documents Archive](https://docs.google.com/document/d/1FO6Tdjz7A1yi4ABcd8vDz4vofRDUOrKapi3sESavIcc/edit#) into here
-* Mitra Put the multihash code somewhere
-* Mitra to review the diagram and make sure required calls here, and use same names.
-* Mitra copy this as stubs of code in repository
-* Mitra move usecase from [google doc](https://docs.google.com/document/d/1FO6Tdjz7A1yi4ABcd8vDz4vofRDUOrKapi3sESavIcc/edit#) to above
-* Waiting Mek to fix archivelabs repo THEN
-    * Mitra move anything left on this list to issues.
-    * port this back to it
-* Waiting Chris to setup gateway.dweb.me and sandbox.dweb.me
-* Need install script to pull Brians files from manifest to server (not via GIT)
-* Brian to put together some sample files, THEN upload to Git